 Figure 1.
-Trajectory plots for the epidemic curve, intervention associated R0 reductions and Re, for the five intervention scenarios.
-Partially visible red and blue lines denote unmitigated epidemic curve dynamics.
-Blue shading on the trajectory plot indicates the duration of the intervention.
+Trajectory plots for the epidemic curve, beta (or β(t)) reductions and Re, for the five intervention scenarios.
+Opaque red and blue lines depict unmitigated epidemic curve dynamics.
+Blue shading on the trajectory plot indicates the period of the intervention.
 Dotted black line on the Re plot denotes the threshold for sustained epidemic growth.

 Interventions 1, 2 and 5 resulted in sharp decreases to the prevalence of COVID-19, resulting in Re < 1.
 This was followed a “second wave” in scenario 1 and 2, due to the cessation of the intervention and Re > 1.
 By pulsing the scenario 5 intervention, second wave dynamics do not occur.
-Instead, controlled reductions to the model R0 allow for brief opportunities for herd immunity to build up (Re > 1), before being quickly supressed through another R0 reduction (Re < 1).
+Instead, controlled reductions to the model β(t) allow for brief opportunities for community-immunity to build up (Re > 1), before being quickly supressed through another β reduction (Re < 1).
 Under the baseline parameters considered we observed an I(t) peak of X (at day X), X (at day X) and X (at day X), and a total cumulative incidence of X, X and X for intervention 1, 2 and 5 respectively.

 Scenarios where gradual “ramping-up” was present (interventions 3 and 4) slowly reduced Re over time.
-Cessation of transmission can be mostly attributed to build up of “natural” herd-immunity rather than through the intervention, with the largest reductions in R0 occurring well past the epidemic peak and having a limited effect on transmission dynamics.
-We observer similar dynamics to the unmitigated outbreak in these scenarios.
+Cessation of transmission can be mostly attributed to build up of “natural” community-immunity rather than through the intervention, with the largest reductions in β(t) (or Re) occurring well past the epidemic peak and having a limited effect on transmission dynamics.
+We observed similar dynamics in the unmitigated outbreak in these scenarios.
 Under the baseline parameters considered, an I(t) peak of X (at day X) and X (at day X), and a total cumulative incidence of X and X was observed for intervention 3 and 4 respectively.

-To ensure the magnitude of each scenario was constant over the intervention period, the length of scenario 2, 3, 4 and 5 were doubled relative to scenario 1.
-An alternative approach was assessed by keeping the length of the intervention static but doubling the magnitude of R0 reductions observed in scenario 2, 3, 4 and 5, relative to scenario 1 (Figure S1).
+To ensure the total magnitude of the reduction in each scenario was the same over the , the length of scenario 2, 3, 4 and 5 were doubled relative to scenario 1.
+An alternative approach was assessed by keeping the length of the intervention static but doubling the magnitude of β(t)reductions observed in scenario 2, 3, 4 and 5, relative to scenario 1 (Figure S1).
 This alternative method resulted in qualitatively different epidemic curves compared to the original analysis (Figure 1).
 Either method is plausible when considering potential intervention scenarios, but we argue it is more plausible to alter the length of an intervention in comparison to altering the magnitude of transmission reductions (BASED ON WHAT).
 Therefore, the original approach of doubling the length of scenario 2, 3, 4 and 5 was used for all subsequent analysis.

 Analysis 2

 A sensitivity analysis was next conducted to observe the sensitivity of each scenario to model parameters with regards to two outcome measures: 1) The I(t) peak and 2) the total cumulative incidence (over the 365-day simulation).
-We explored these outcome measures with regards to three model parameters: 1) Intervention trigger day, 2) the magnitude of intervention R0 reductions and 3) The duration of each intervention.
+We explored these outcome measures with regards to three model parameters: 1) Intervention trigger day, 2) the magnitude of intervention β(t)reductions and 3) The duration of each intervention.
 Each sensitivity analysis was conducted with all other model parameters held at baseline levels (Figure 2).